 Going from traditional to digital art is quite a big step.
-Not only because it’s a whole different medium, but you’re also gonna have to spend money on it.
+Not only because it’s a whole different medium, but you’re also going to have to spend money on it.

-For that reason, I understand that making the decision of going from one medium to the next is hard.
-You’re also not sure if digital art is for you, so I can see the dilemma.
+I understand that making the decision to go from one medium to the next is hard.
+You’re also unsure if digital art is for you so I can see the dilemma.

 But that’s exactly why I think non-screened tablets are perfect for beginner digital artists.